asonolet/mefikit/src/umesh/README.md

 ---

-## 🔄 Mesh Ownership and Views: `UMesh`, `UMeshView`, and `UMeshViewMut`
+## 🔄 Mesh Ownership and Views: `UMesh`, `UMeshView`, and `UMeshBase`

-MeFiKit uses a clear ownership model to distinguish between owned meshes and views over mesh data.
+MeFiKit uses a very flexible ownership data model based on ndarray ownership model.
+Each array can be OwnedRepr or ViewRepr (for connectivity array, coordinates array, all fields and all groups).
 This makes integration with other systems (e.g., C or Python) efficient and safe, while also enabling high-performance zero-copy operations.
+This memory model brings a bit of complexity but allows for great flexibility.

 ### 📦 `UMesh` – Owned Mesh